santiagonars/CNN-HowManyFingers-PyTorch/README.md

 Training used a cross entropy loss function, and adadelta optimizer with a starting learning rate set to 1.
 A learning scheduler was applied to decreased the learning rate by 0.1 every 15 epochs.

-The cost to have this VM up and running estimated to be about $0.266 hourly.
+> The model was trained on the Google Cloud AI Platform.
+The cost to have this VM notebook running is estimated to be about $0.266/hour (around time of training).
 ![GoogleCloud_VM](process_and_optimization/readme-support/GoogleCloud_VM.png)

 # Results and Performance